Wie is de Mol? (Dutch TV series) season 24: Episode 3 - Vragenvuur

 The group selects four candidates to attend a lucha libre event at the Arena Coliseo.
-During the event, each candidate must individually take selfies of themselves and the 27 wrestlers on the stage.
+During the event, each candidate individually takes selfies of themselves and the 27 wrestlers on the stage.
 However, each selfie can only contain one wrestler, and incorrectly taken selfies are not accepted.

 Meanwhile, two other candidates begin outside the Arena Coliseo and attempt to determine the name and appearance of each wrestler performing at the event, usually by asking passersby for the information or finding relevant memorabilia.
 They must then draw each of the wrestlers at the event, and include the name of the wrestler, based on the information they find out.

 The selfies and drawings are forwarded to the final two candidates in a hotel room.
 For each drawing, they must match four selfies of that same wrestler from the event.
 For each drawing of a correctly-named wrestler matched with the four correctly-taken selfies from the event, €75 is added to the pot.

-€75 was earned for the pot.